 Polar Front Sea Test

-So far, Cyprus Subsea has fully integrated and tested the UVP6 onto the M1 Seaglider.
+Cyprus Subsea fully integrated and tested the UVP6 onto the M1 Seaglider.
 The sea test took place at the Polar Front during the Spring Bloom.
 Cyprus Subsea supported Akvaplan-niva during a research cruise to the Northern Barents Sea.
 This research cruise was led by the Nansen Legacy programme at the University of Tromsø (UiT) Arctic University of Norway.
 The University of Cyprus (UCY) Oceanography Center also contributed to this campaign with an underwater glider.

 The M1 Seaglider with the integrated Hydroptics UVP6-LP was operated in cooperation with its owner, the University of Cyprus.
 Cyprus Subsea also deployed and operated another Seaglider for Akvaplan-niva.
 The sensors integrated onto the Seagliders collect oceanographic data and passive acoustic data.